Sai0329/OIBSIP/README.md

 # OIBSIP
 Web Development and Designing Internship

-The web development internship provides valuable hands-on experience in building and enhancing web-based systems.
-Interns will work on real-world projects and face engaging challenges that simulate industry-level tasks.
-This program offers an excellent opportunity to gain practical knowledge in web and app development, collaborating with an award-winning innovation team to develop essential skills for a career in the tech field.
+The web development internship provides hands-on experience in building and improving web-based systems through real-world projects.
+Interns will tackle industry-level challenges and work closely with an award-winning innovation team, gaining essential skills for a successful tech career.
+This program offers a perfect blend of learning and practical application, preparing participants for real-world demands.
+It’s an ideal opportunity for anyone looking to jumpstart their journey in web and app development.

 Level 1